ducanhnguyen/MXene-Ni-composites-prediction/README.md

-This is the implementation of the paper “'Integrating machine learning and molecular dynamics for predicting mechanical properties of MXene/Ni composites'.
+This is the implementation of the paper ``Integrating machine learning and molecular dynamics for predicting mechanical properties of MXene/Ni composites``.

 ## Dataset
 Laser: https://docs.google.com/spreadsheets/d/183KgvmUCT79BmPexeQbsxTLjefvmwUuR